 We also hold a number of respected industry accreditations, including Lexcel, the Law Society's quality standard, which demonstrates our commitment to the very highest standard of legal service.
-Our employment law team is headed by Sarah Simcott, a respected employment lawyer who has been practising in this field since 2008.

 Based in Birkenhead, Percy Hughes & Roberts works with clients across the North West, including Wirral, Merseyside & Cheshire.
 We pride ourselves on offering expert legal guidance that is easy to understand, and we will support you through every stage of the process of drafting employment contracts.

 The type of contract and policy drafting that your company will need to provide for staff will depend on the type of business you operate, and whether you employ staff on a full or part-time basis, or through another model such as a casual contract or via an agency.